 Remove from the oven and leave to cool.
 Once the pie is cold, refrigerate for two to three hours.

 Follow the instructions for the gelatine and add to the stock to make a firm jelly.
-Once the pie is cold, check around the pastry for any holes and fill them with softened Technique: Using Butter You could replace butter with Stork margarine.
-It's easy to use and comes in blocks, tubs and liquid for any kind of dish from sweet baking to savoury meals.
-I know this Tell me more butter so that the jelly doesn't escape.
+Once the pie is cold, check around the pastry for any holes and fill them with softened butter so that the jelly doesn't escape.
 Take the jelly/stock from the fridge, remove the layer of fat from the surface and gently reheat to melt the jelly.
 Pour the stock into the round hole in the top of the pastry until the pie is filled.
 Cool in the fridge until the jelly is set.

 *Note: this pie contains no dragons!